Tracing boron diffusion into a textured silicon solar cell using electron beam induced current in a scanning transmission electron microscope: Sample Preparation and Instrumentation

 \section{Sample Preparation and Instrumentation}

 A detailed description of the preparation process of the silicon solar cell can be found in~\cite{cell}.
-Nevertheless, a brief summary of the main steps related to the boron diffusion process conducted in a Tempress Systems TS-81004 furnace shall be given: \begin{enumerate} \item Heat-up: The furnace temperature is increased from 700\,$^\circ$C to 941\,$^\circ$C using a ramping speed of 10\,$^\circ$C/min in an inert ambience. \item Deposition: Keeping the temperature in the furnace stabilized, N$_2$ is lead through a liquid BBr$_3$ bubbler held at 20\,$^\circ$C leading to a B$_2$O$_3$ flow which is subsequently mixed with N$_2$ and O$_2$. \item Drive-in: The flow through the bubbler is switched off while all other parameters remain unchanged for further 20\,min. \item Post-oxidation: The N$_2$ and O$_2$ gas flows are reduced and the temperature is held constant for further 60\,min. \item Cool-down: In an inert ambience, the temperature is decreased by -10\,$^\circ$C/min and the sample carrier ultimately retracted at 805\,$^\circ$C. \end{enumerate} In addition to the potassium hydroxide treated textured wafer, a planar reference sample was processed simultaneously and investigated by four point probe (4PP) measurements subsequently to determine the sheet resistance of the resulting boron doped layer in the homogeneous case.
+Briefly, the main steps related to the boron diffusion process conducted in a Tempress Systems TS-81004 furnace are summarized as follows: \begin{enumerate} \item Heat-up: The furnace temperature is increased from 700\,$^\circ$C to 941\,$^\circ$C using a ramping speed of 10\,$^\circ$C/min in an inert ambience. \item Deposition: Keeping the temperature in the furnace stabilized, N$_2$ is lead through a liquid BBr$_3$ bubbler held at 20\,$^\circ$C leading to a B$_2$O$_3$ flow which is subsequently mixed with N$_2$ and O$_2$. \item Drive-in: The flow through the bubbler is switched off while all other parameters remain unchanged for further 20\,min. \item Post-oxidation: The N$_2$ and O$_2$ gas flows are reduced and the temperature is held constant for further 60\,min. \item Cool-down: In an inert ambience, the temperature is decreased by -10\,$^\circ$C/min and the sample carrier ultimately retracted at 805\,$^\circ$C. \end{enumerate} In addition to the textured wafer, a planar reference sample was processed simultaneously and investigated by four point probe (4PP) measurements subsequently to determine the sheet resistance of the resulting boron doped layer in the homogeneous case.